 To assemble, slice the hot pork.
 Divide the rice noodles between 4 bowls then add the cabbage, carrot and hot pork.
 Top with coriander and roasted sesame dressing or dressing of your choice

-Where can I buy Kewpie Japanese Roasted Sesame Dressing from?
 I buy mine from my local Asian food store.
-If you can't find any, you could always use my recipe for an Asian style dressing below:
+If you can't find any, you could always use my recipe for an Asian style dressing in the Tips below.

 Asian style dressing